Santa Tecla, El Salvador: Education

-This leaves an 8.6% of the youth (age 5 to 19) to fall under the categories of home schooled, or not attending to either a private nor public institution for various reasons, which among the top one is poverty.
-Officially out of the student population only 0.17% are registered as home schooled, the other 8.43% are children who are not attending to either a private nor public education institution is mainly due to rural poverty factors, and others.
+This leaves 8.6% of the youth (ages 5 to 19) under the categories of home-schooled or not attending school at all for various reasons, among the top of which is poverty.
+Officially out of the student population only 0.17% are registered as home-schooled, the other 8.43% are children who are not attending either a private or a public institution, mainly due to rural poverty factors, and others.

-Santa Tecla is home to the first Salesian institute to be founded in Central America, Saint Cecilia Salesian School (1899), which is one of the most prestigious schools in El Salvador.
-Later arrived the Sisters of Mary Help of Christians, who established the Colegio Santa Inés in 1906; the Colegio Belén, established in 1916 by the Carmelite Sisters of Saint Joseph; the Colegio Champagnat, a Marist school established in 1925; and Bethania Institute, established in 1928.
-Other important schools are Colegio Nuestra Señora del Rosario de Fátima, and Escuela Alberto Masferrer, both operated by the Dominican Sisters of the Annunciation of the Blessed Virgin.
+Santa Tecla is home to the first Salesian Institute to be founded in Central America, Saint Cecilia Salesian School (1899), which remains one of the most prestigious schools in El Salvador.
+Later arrived the Sisters of Mary Help of Christians, who established the Colegio Santa Inés in 1906; the Colegio Belén, established in 1916 by the Carmelite Sisters of Saint Joseph; the Colegio Champagnat, a Marist school established in 1925; and the Bethania Institute, established in 1928.
+Other important schools are the Colegio Nuestra Señora del Rosario de Fátima and Escuela Alberto Masferrer, both operated by the Dominican Sisters of the Annunciation of the Blessed Virgin.

 Santa Tecla also offers higher institutes of education such as various universities.
-The most known and expensive university in the municipality is the Higher School of Economy and Business, known as ESEN for its Spanish acronym, the institution is fairly new, owned, and constructed by Ricardo Poma, owner of Grupo Roble, one of the top businesses in the country.
-Another top university is the Communications University Monica Herrera, which offers the careers of strategic design, marketing, and integrated communications.
+The most known and expensive university in the municipality is the Higher School of Economy and Business, known as ESEN for its Spanish acronym.
+The institution is fairly new, owned and constructed by Ricardo Poma, owner of Grupo Roble, one of the top businesses in the country.
+Another top university is the Communications University Monica Herrera, which offers degrees in strategic design, marketing, and integrated communications.